Q&A: What is the Al-Sweady inquiry?

-A public inquiry is investigating allegations that UK soldiers mistreated and unlawfully killed Iraqis in 2004.
-Here is a guide to why it was established and what it is investigating.
+A public inquiry is due to report on allegations UK soldiers mistreated Iraqis in 2004.
+Why was it established and what has it investigated?

 What is the inquiry about?

-It is considering allegations that the human rights of a number of Iraqi nationals were abused by British troops in the aftermath of a firefight which took place on 14 May 2004, during the Iraq war.
+The inquiry has been considering allegations that the human rights of a number of Iraqi nationals were abused by British troops in the aftermath of a 2004 firefight which took place during the Iraq war.

-After the battle, an order was issued to take the bodies of the dead Iraqis to a nearby military base, Camp Abu Naji.
-The British army says it wanted to check whether one of the dead Iraqis was an insurgent thought to have been involved in the killing of six Royal Military Police officers in 2003.
+After the battle, an order was issued to take the bodies of dead Iraqis to a nearby military base, Camp Abu Naji.
+The British Army said it wanted to check whether one of the dead was an insurgent thought to have been involved in the killing of six Royal Military Police officers in 2003.

-It says nine Iraqi men were taken captive and they all stayed alive.
+It said nine Iraqi men were also taken captive and they all stayed alive.

 What is the history of the legal proceedings?

-At a High Court judicial review in 2009, Khuder Al-Sweady, an Iraqi national, claimed that his 19-year-old nephew, Hamid Al-Sweady, was one of those said to have been unlawfully killed while in the custody of British troops at Camp Abu Naji between 14 and 15 May 2004.
+At a High Court judicial review in 2009, Khuder Al-Sweady, an Iraqi national, claimed that his 19-year-old nephew, Hamid Al-Sweady, was unlawfully killed while in the custody of British troops at Camp Abu Naji.

 Five of the nine men taken captive by the Army also alleged in the judicial review that they were mistreated by British soldiers while in custody at Camp Abu Naji and when later detained - for about five months - at Shaibah Logistics Base.

-That the facts were "hotly disputed" and that events took place nine years ago in another jurisdiction also helped to explain the length of the inquiry, she added.
+That facts were "hotly disputed", and events took place 10 years ago in another jurisdiction, also helped to explain the length of the inquiry, she added.

 Those men are named in Al-Sweady inquiry papers as Hamzah Joudah Faraj Almalje, Mahdi Jasim Abdullah Al-Behadili, Ibrahim Gattan Hasan Al-Ismaeeli, Kadhim Abbas Lafta Al-Behadili, Abbas Abd Ali Abdulridha Al-Hameedawi, Ahmed Jabbar Hammood Al-Furaiji, Hussein Fadhil Abbas Al-Behadili, Atiyah Sayyid Abdulridha Al-Baidhani and Hussein Gubari Ali Al-Lami.